A marinade is a mixture of herb seasonings and liquid ingredients that add flavor and may also tenderize your beef.

-- When tenderizing, marinate for at least six hours, but no more than 24 hours.
+- When tenderizing, marinate less tender cuts for at least six hours, but no more than 24 hours.
+Tender cuts, such as tenderloin or top sirloin, should only be marinated for 15 minutes to 2 hours.

-- NEVER save and reuse a marinade.
-If you’re planning to use the liquid later for basting or to serve it as a sauce, reserve a portion of it for later before adding uncooked beef.
+- Never save and reuse a marinade.
+If you’re planning to use the liquid later for basting, or to serve as a sauce, reserve a portion of it for later—before adding the uncooked beef.